Administrative and Academic Policies and Procedures

 - Financial obligations to BHSN & Bridgeport Hospital have been satisfied

 Students are expected to attend all classes, classroom labs, and clinical lab experiences in order to meet course requirements.
-Click here
+Click here for details.

 Student Work Policy